yacubovvs/CubOS/README.md

 * Easy adapt to other platform
 * Easy to add new applications
 * Good for slow CPU and small memory
-* Support of touchscreens and hardware buttons
+* Support for touchscreens and hardware buttons
+* Support for accelerometer with software pedometer and sleep monitor
 * Easy start

 Feel free to contact me at yacubovvs@yandex.ru